 The liquid chlorine used for swimming pools is sodium hypochlorite (NaOCl), which is essentially the same as ordinary household bleach.
 Most solid forms of chlorine, on the other hand, are products in which the chlorine has been bonded with calcium.

 Swimming pools require roughly 2 to 3 cups of granular chlorine for every 50,000 gallons of pool water or half to three-fourths of a cup of liquid chlorine for every 50,000 gallons of pool water.
-These amounts depend on how heavily the pool is used, rainfall and other conditions.
+These amounts depend on how heavily the pool is used, amount of rainfall and other conditions.

-As the free chlorine is used up and combined with contaminants, more chlorine must be added.
-When water problems arise in swimming pools, such as algae growth or cloudiness, pool owners must "superchlorinate" the pool, which means adding 10 times the normal amount of chlorine generally used.
+As the free chlorine is used up and combined with contaminants to become chloramine, or combined chlorine, more free chlorine in the form of liquid, tablet or granular chlorine must be added.
+When water problems arise in swimming pools, such as algae growth or cloudiness, this means that the level of combined chlorine has become excessive.
+The solution now is to "super-chlorinate" or "shock" the pool, which means adding 10 times the normal amount of chlorine generally used.
 This kills all the pool's bacteria, which is then extracted through the filter.

 Not all test kits tell you the amount of free chlorine in the water.
 Cheaper kits may only give you the combined chlorine measurement, which obviously is not the most important measurement.
 Make sure you purchase a test kit that gives you a full range of measurements, including free or "available" chlorine.